kimwalisch/primecount/doc/Hard-Special-Leaves.md

 could make it possible to use fewer than O(log z) counters and thereby improve the runtime complexity.

-In the original algorithm with the binary indexed tree, sieving uses O(z log z) operations [[4]](#References).
-In the alternative algorithm sieving uses only O(z log log z) operations since for each sieving operation we need to decrement at most a constant number of counter elements (provided that we use a constant number of counter arrays).
-The number of hard special leaves in the Deléglise-Rivat algorithm is O(z / (log x)^2 * log α) [[4]](#References), hence if the average number of count operations per special leaf in the alternative counting algorithm is less than O(log z * (log x)^2 / log α), then the alternative algorithm would have a better runtime complexity than the original algorithm.
-The difficult part, which I have not yet been able to determine, is the average number of count operations per hard special leaf (and the total number of count operations) in the alternative algorithm.
+In the original Deléglise-Rivat algorithm with the binary indexed tree, sieving uses O(z log z) operations [[4]](#References), the number of hard special leaves is O(z / (log x)^2 * log α) and for each leaf it takes O(log z) operations to count the number of unsieved elements.
+This means that the original algorithm is not perfectly balanced, sieving is slightly more expensive than counting.
+Using the alternative algorithm, it is possible to achieve perfect balancing by using fewer than O(log z) levels of counters, if the number of counter levels is decreased sieving becomes more efficient but on the other hand counting becomes more expensive.
+Based on my measurements I believe that it is possible to use O(log z / log log z) levels of counters (possibly even less) and thereby reduce the runtime complexity of the algorithm to O(z log z / log log z) operations.
+The difficult part, which I have not yet been able to calculate, is the average number of count operations per hard special leaf (and the total number of count operations) in the alternative algorithm.
+Please note that for practical purposes, there is no need to use multiple levels of counters, using a single counter array provides the best performance up to at least 10^28.

 ## References